 In connection with the issuance of \$46,650,000 2003 Revenue Bonds, Series AH, the Authority entered into an agreement with the Successor Agency to advance the proceeds of the 2003 Revenue Bonds, Series AH, to the Successor Agency to defease and retire certain obligations of the Successor Agency, as well as to provide funds for certain redevelopment projects.
 Interest on the bonds is payable semiannually on each August 1 and February 1.
 The rates of interest range from 3.70% to 5.25% per annum.
 Principal is payable in annual installments ranging from \$370,000 to \$4,870,000.
-The Successor Agency will make payments to the Authority sufficient to meet its debt service requirements on the related Revenue Bonds.
-At June 30, 2018, the outstanding balance is \$14,205,000.
+The Successor Agency made payments to the Authority sufficient to meet its debt service requirements on the related Revenue Bonds.
+During the year ended June 30, 2019, the advance was paid off.